deepcausality-rs/fluvio-examples/README.md

 Depending on the machine, and the selected dataset, this may take a while.

+**IMPORTANT:**

+The data importer generates symbol id's on the fly to map symbol names to symbol id, which means when you import data, **_your symbol mapping most likely will differ from the example code_**.

+For example, when xbteur maps to 202 in the examples, you will almost certainly see a different number on your system after the data import.

 ## 🔥 Analyze data with SQL

 After the import has completed, you can inspect the data was imported by opening the SQL console in your browser: